 Laryngomalacia is the most common cause of noisy breathing in infants.
 More than half of infants have noisy breathing during the first week of life, and most develop this by two to four weeks of age.
 Rarely, laryngomalacia occurs in older children, or adults, particularly those with other medical problems.

-Laryngomalacia, or ‘soft larynx’, is caused by floppiness of the laryngeal tissues above the vocal cords.
-With breathing in, the tissues above the vocal cords fall in towards the airway and cause partial obstruction.
-This creates stridor, or noisy breathing due to obstruction at the level of the voice box.
+Laryngomalacia literally means “Soft Larynx”.
+It is caused by floppiness of the laryngeal tissues above the vocal cords (the supraglottic larynx).
+With inspiration (breathing in), the tissues above the vocal cords fall in towards the airway and cause partial obstruction.
+This creates stridor (noisy breathing due to obstruction at the level of the voice box).
 Typically the folds of tissue between the front and back of the voice box (aryepiglottic folds) are shortened.
 This causes the epiglottis to curl inward (become “omega-shaped”) and causes the tissue over the cartilage in the back of the voice box (arytenoids) to suck into the airway.

 - Stridor may be louder with exertion, feeding and crying.
-It also may be worse when lying on the back, and quieter when sleeping or resting.
+It may also be worse when lying on the back.
+It may be quieter when sleeping or resting quietly.

 - Stridor will typically get louder over the first several months of life, as an infant gets stronger, then to improve over the first year of life.

-Laryngomalacia can be suspected or presumptively diagnosed by taking the patient’s history and physical exam.
-Diagnosis can be confirmed with an in-office laryngoscopy/nasopharyngoscopy in an awake child.
+Laryngomalacia can be suspected or presumptively diagnosed by history and physical exam.
+Diagnosis can be confirmed with In-Office Laryngoscopy/Nasopharyngoscopy in an awake child.
 This allows the dynamics of the voice box to be fully evaluated.
 If the laryngoscopy in the office is not consistent with laryngomalacia, then further testing may be recommended.

 The vast majority of infants with laryngomalacia will improve without intervention.
-Seventy percent of infants will have resolution of stridor by 1 year of age, and 90 percent by 2 years of age.
+70% of infants will have resolution of stridor by 1 year of age, and 90% by 2 years of age.
 Sometimes medications are recommended to help control associated symptoms like acid reflux from the stomach (GERD), as this condition may worsen the symptoms of laryngomalacia.

 For severe symptoms that are resulting in poor feeding or poor weight gain, pauses in the breathing (apnea) or turning blue (cyanosis), surgical treatment may be recommended.
-Surgery for this condition is called supraglottoplasty and can usually be performed through telescopes and instruments that allow access to the voice box through the mouth.
-Rarely, more invasive procedures might be recommended.
-Pediatric otolaryngologists at Nationwide Children’s have several years of additional training in specialized techniques for the treatment of laryngomalacia.
+Surgery for this condition is called Supraglottoplasty and can usually be performed through telescopes and instruments that allow access to the voice box through the mouth.
+Rarely more invasive procedures might be recommended.
+At Nationwide Children’s, our Pediatric Otolaryngologists have several years of additional training in specialized techniques for treatment of laryngomalacia.

 It can be difficult for a parent or family member to discern the severity of a breathing problem when a child has laryngomalacia.
-If you are concerned, seek medical evaluation immediately.
+If you are concerned, we urge you to seek medical evaluation immediately.

 In particular, signs that indicate more severe conditions include: irritability, poor feeding, pulling in of the skin at the collar bone, between the ribs, or under the ribs, flaring of the nose, increasing effort to breathe, and poor weight gain or weight loss, especially in infants.

-Symptoms that should trigger emergency evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
+Symptoms that should trigger emergent evaluation include: pauses in the breathing, color change of the skin (particularly if the lips, face, or hands are turning blue), appearing lethargic or tired, or any other sudden change from a child’s normal breathing pattern.
 If any of these or other concerning signs develop, please seek immediate medical attention.